Apennine culture: Luni sul Mignone

 On the acropolis and in a plain to the east, Tre Breci, is a site continuously occupied from the Neolithic to the Iron Age, in addition to the remains of Etruscan Luni (which was then in Etruria) on a higher plateau nearby.
 The Etruscan citadel is later.
 Part of the sequence of tre Breci belongs to the Apennine Culture.

 This site was excavated 1960–1963 by the Swedish Institute at Rome and numerous C-14 dates and the association of Late Helladic pottery with Apenninic pottery, both found there, were used to date the Apenninic pottery phases.
 Carl Eric Östenberg summarized them as: I (1350/1300–1250), II (1250–1150), III (1150–1000), IVA (1000–850) and IVB (850–800); that is, the Apenninic there is Late Bronze Age persisting to 800 BC without the Villanovan.

 Noteworthy at the site are the foundations of three houses cut into rock as deep as 2.2 m, with rammed earth over limestone chips for floors.
 The lengths are 7 m, 42 m and 30 m at 4 m wide.
 The walls were stone with possibly thatched roofs.
 There were multiple entrances.
 Pottery was chiefly cooking ware.
 Portable hearths and hand mills were found, along with remains of wheat, barley, beans and peas.
 The animal bones were chiefly cattle but also pigs, sheep and goats.
 The population apparently farmed and raised animals.
 The size of the dwellings and the multiple entrances may indicate multi-family residences.

 Apulia (Puglia)

 Coppa Nevigata

 Southwest of Manfredonia, on the coast of the Gargano in northern Apulia, are the remains of a site initially occupied during the Neolithic, and reoccupied during the Protoapennine, Apennine, and Subapennine phases of the Bronze Age.
 The site was fortified and has evidence of early purple dye and olive oil production, as well as contacts with the civilizations of the Aegean.

 Campania

+La Starza

+Astride Campanian Apennine, near modern Ariano Irpino, La Starza was the more ancient populated place in Campania region.
+It was continuously inhabited since 6th millennium until c.
+900 BC, so traces of the entire Apennine culture were left there.